0ndrec/warden_ntfy/README.md

 To automatically check your validator's status at regular intervals, add the script to crontab:

     Open your user's crontab file by running crontab -e in your terminal.
     Add a new line specifying how often you want the script to run.
     For example, to run it every hour, add:

-    javascript

     0 * * * * /path/to/status.sh